tgtn007/DSAinPython/Projects/P1/explanation_1.md

-### Problem 1
-#### LRU Cache
+# LRU Cache

-My choice of data structure in this problem was Dictionaries in python as they are great to store key valued pairs and can perform lookups in O(1) time complexity.

-All the methods written by me performs the tasks accurately in O(1) time complexity.
+## Data Structure
+I am using dictionaries here to store the key valued pairs in it.
+I am removing and adding in the dictionary to perform the use operation.

+## Time Complexity
+The time complexity of all the operations is O(1) time, as dictionaries takes constant time for lookup.

+## Space Complexity
+The worst case complexity will the linear that is the max capacity of LRU Cache.